A Red Cross aid worker caring for a baby in a field hospital.

 Frequently asked questions about donating

-It is easy to make a donation, and you can choose between many different methods.
+It is easy to make a donation to support the Finnish Red Cross.
+You can choose between many different payment methods.

 Payment methods: Finnish online banks, Visa and Master credit cards, MobilePay, Pivo and Siirto.